-This class action complaint, filed on April 5, 2017, alleges that the BlackRock 401(k) Plan fiduciaries violated their duties under the Employee Retirement Income Securities Act (“ERISA”) by investing employees’ 401(k) savings almost exclusively in BlackRock proprietary funds.
-As a result of this corporate self-dealing, plan participants incurred excessive layered fees on poor-performing investments within their retirement accounts.
-This suit seeks to recover $60 million in losses sustained by the plan participants through excessive fees and underperformance.
+On behalf of participants and beneficiaries in BlackRock’s Retirement Savings Plan, on August 27, 2018, Plaintiffs filed a Second Amended Complaint in federal district court alleging that the BlackRock 401(k) Plan fiduciaries violated their duties under the Employee Retirement Income Securities Act (“ERISA”) by investing employees’ 401(k) savings almost exclusively in BlackRock proprietary funds and by using their own subsidiary to broker securities lending deals using the Plan’s assets.
+As a result of this corporate self-dealing, plan participants paid BlackRock excessive securities lending fees for investments in risky securities.
+This suit seeks to recover hundreds of millions of dollars in losses sustained by the plan participants through excessive fees and underperformance.

 Summary of the Claims